 Family lose possessions and beloved pets after fire at their home in Calderdale village

+Family lose possessions and beloved pets in fire at their home in Calderdale village

-A fundraiser has been launched to help a family whose home in a Calderdale village was hit by a fire yesterday.
+A fundraiser has been launched to help a Calderdale family whose two dogs died and home was devastated after a fire yesterday.

-The blaze at the house Luddenden Foot broke out at around 1pm yesterday (Thursday).
+The blaze at the house on Dene View in Luddenden Foot broke out at around 1pm yesterday (Thursday).

-As well as the fire causing huge damage to the family’s belongings and home, it also caused the death of their beloved pet dogs.

-An appeal to help the family has been launched by a family friend and people have been flocking to donate.
+Neither Adele or Neil Thompson, nor their three children, were home at the time but tragically the family’s beloved pets were killed.

+The couple were too upset to speak to the Courier but family friend Ellis Hill said the family have been left reeling.

 The appeal says: “We are currently trying to fund raise as much money as we can as a community as a lovely family has lost their beautiful home this afternoon along with their family pets.